jesslyn-yap/IMLB/README.md

-# IMLB
+# Prediction of transcription factor binding sites

-# Transcription Factor Binding Prediction – Project Overview
+# Project Overview

 This project predicts CTCF transcription factor binding on 200 bp DNA sequences in the GM12878 cell line, comparing CNN model with LightGBM.